hpcaitech/ColossalAI/docs/source/en/features/gradient_accumulation_with_booster.md

 ## Usage

 It is simple to use gradient accumulation in Colossal-AI.
 Just call `booster.no_sync()` which returns a context manager.
-It accumulate gradients without synchronization, meanwhile you should not update the gradients.
+It accumulate gradients without synchronization, meanwhile you should not update the weights.

 ## Hands-on Practice